Rick Ware Racing: Camping World Truck Series

 After taking a leave from the series, Ware returned to the newly named NASCAR Camping World Truck Series for just two races in 2009 while competing in the Nationwide Series full-time.
 Chrissy Wallace in the No. 08 for Ware competed against her father, Mike Wallace, as it marked the first time a father and daughter raced in the same event in any of the top three NASCAR Series'.
-Chrissy finished in front of her father in the 13th position, marking the 2nd highest finish by a female in NASCAR history.
+Chrissy finished in front of her father in the thirteenth position, marking the second highest finish by a female in NASCAR history.

 Tim Brown, coming off his record-breaking 8th Championship at Bowman-Gray Stadium in the NASCAR Whelen Modified Series raced the truck at Martinsville as a celebration of their title earlier that month.
 RWR returned to the Truck Series with two full-time teams and an occasional third, using the 6, 47, and 16.
 Brett Butler competed in fifteen races for Rookie of the Year.
-Neuenberger finished 9th at Daytona as Butler finished 11th.
+Neuenberger finished 9th at Daytona as Butler finished eleventh.
 Bobby Hamilton Jr. qualified and finished tenth on two occasions each.
 Travis Kvapil along with Hamilton Jr. and Butler all led laps during the season.
 Amber Cope, Jeffrey Earnhardt, Ken Butler III, J. C. Stout, Brian Rose, Mike Guerity, C. E. Falk, Ryan Rust, Carl Long, Derek White, Lance Fenton, Clay Greenfield, Justin Hobgood and D. J. Kennington all drove the No. 6 for 2010 in mostly 1–2 race deals.

-Jeffrey Earnhardt, the 4th generation driver of the Earnhardt family, made his series debut at Gateway.
+Jeffrey Earnhardt, the fourth generation driver of the Earnhardt family, made his series debut at Gateway.
 Amber Cope and Angela Cope, the twin daughters of Daytona 500 winner Derrike Cope, made their respective debuts at Martinsville Speedway, as the two became the first twins to compete against each other.

 For 2011, Jeffrey Earnhardt was to run for the Rookie of the Year title in the No. 1 Fuel Doctor Chevy.
 However, after only 3 races, the team was hit with the double tragedy of losing two crew members and Fuel Doctor announcing it could no longer sponsor RWR.
 Earnhardt was released from RWR after Fuel Doctor's announcement, but the two mended fences and raced again at Martinsville.
-However, Earnhardt was caught up in a crash running 7th with just 25 laps remaining.
+However, Earnhardt was caught up in a crash running seventh with just 25 laps remaining.
 Bobby Hamilton Jr. raced the truck at Nashville and Carl Long and Dover before the team took a temporary break to focus on the Nationwide Series where Earnhardt would drive select races in the No. 41 car.

 The Truck team would return in 2013 with multiple drivers.
 The program was revived in 2017, fielding the No. 12 Chevrolet Silverado for Spencer Boyd, Jordan Anderson, and Cody Ware.
 The No. 12 team failed to qualify the season opener at Daytona, with Boyd blowing up an engine during qualifying.
 The truck operation was dissolved after the fifth race of the season.